Do you see life as a journey of evolution and growth?

 Would you like to explore a full body immersion ritual at the only pluralist mikveh in Israel?

-Calling herself a post-denominational inter-spiritual rabbi, her specialty is in mikveh and spiritual counseling –often, but not always, combining the two.
-She is the founding rabbi of Shmaya: A Mikveh for Mind, Body and Soul on Kibbutz Hannaton, where she lives with her life partner, Jacob, and their seven children.
-Haviva wrote her doctoral dissertation on the changing understandings of mikveh and nidah from the time of the TaNaKH until the present, and she is proud to consider as her pulpit the only human-built mikveh in Israel that offers ritual immersion to everyone in the way they see fit to immerse, as well as provides educational and experiential mikveh experiences to visiting groups.
+Calling herself a post-denominational inter-spiritual rabbi, her specialty is in mikveh and spiritual counseling – often, but not always, combining the two.
+She is the founding rabbi of Shmaya: A Mikveh for Mind, Body and Soul on Kibbutz Hannaton, where she lives with her life partner, Jacob, and their children.
+Haviva wrote her doctoral dissertation on the changing understandings of mikveh and nidah from the time of the TaNaKH until the present, and she is proud to consider as her pulpit the only human-built mikveh in Israel that offers ritual immersion to everyone in the way they see fit to immerse.
+At Shmaya, she provides educational and experiential mikveh experiences to visiting groups and accompanies individuals in ritual immersions, often helping them — through the use of her spiritual counseling skills and mikveh knowledge — create their own unique ceremonies or kavanot (holy intentions) for their immersions.

 Photo credit: Carmel Avivi